ioccc-src/winner/1992/README.md

-1992 marked the "The Ninth International Obfuscated C Code Contest"
+# 1992 marked the "The Ninth International Obfuscated C Code Contest"

-Look at the README.md file for the given winner for information on how to compile the winner and how to run the winning program.
+Look at the README.md file for the given winning entry for information on how to compile it and how to run the winning program.
 Look at the winning source and try to figure how it does what it does!
 You may then wish to look at the Author's remarks for even more details.

-Use make to compile entries.
-It is possible that on BSD or non-unix systems the makefile needs to be changed.
+Use `make` to compile entries.
+It is possible that on BSD or non-Unix systems the Makefile needs to be changed.
 See the Makefile for details.

-Read over the makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a
-#define).
-A number of compilers had problems optimizing certain
+Read over the Makefile for compile/build issues.
+Your system may require certain changes (add or remove a library, add or remove a `#define` i.e. the `-D` flag).
+A number of compilers had problems optimizing certain entries.
-entries.
 Some compilers do optimize, but the resulting program does not work.
-By default we have left off -O from compile lines.
-You might want to add -O back, or add it back for certain entries where performance is important.
+By default we have left off `-O` from compile lines.
+You might want to add `-O` back, or add it back for certain entries where performance is important.

 This year marked an all time high for number of entries as well as the quality of entries.
 Nearly twice the usual number of entries made it to the final judging rounds.
-Even when we raised the standards for winning, we still wound giving out a few more awards than in other years.
+Even when we raised the standards for winning, we still wound up giving out a few more awards than in other years.
 The new size rules size probably contributed to the overall high quality.

-FYI: By tradition, we do not record the count the number entries,
-     nor do we give our our guess as to the number of entries received.
+FYI: By tradition, we do not record the count of the number entries, nor do we give our our guess as to the number of entries received.
 For folks who wonder, we can say that we consumed about 2000 pages of output (printing between 2 and 4 normal pages per side) during the judging process this year.

 The new instructions for submitting entries worked well - we were able to write scripts to unpack them and eliminate duplicates.